-• UFE Engine: The animation flow is fully controlled by UFE's own Update cycles.
-Due to limitations on the Unity engine, use this system to ensure there are no desynchronization when playing network games.

-Unity Engine: The animation flow is controlled by Unity's own update cycles.
-UFE will attempts to match the hitbox positions to control the moves AFTER Unity update the characters mesh position.
+- UFE Engine: The animation flow is fully controlled by UFE's own Update cycles.
+Due to limitations on the Unity engine, use this system to ensure there are no desynchronizations when playing network games. - Unity Engine: The animation flow is controlled by Unity's own update cycles.
+UFE merely attempts to match the correct position to control the moves commands.
 Selecting this option may cause minor inconsistencies.
 If your game requires precise frame data use UFE Engine instead.